ByssinosisCotton worker's lung; Cotton bract disease; Mill fever; Brown lung disease

-Medications used for asthma, such as bronchodilators, will usually improve symptoms.
-Corticosteroids may be prescribed in more severe cases.
+Medicines used for asthma, such as bronchodilators, usually improve symptoms.
+Corticosteroid drugs may be prescribed in more severe cases.

 Stopping smoking is very important for people with this condition.
 Breathing treatments, including nebulizers, may be prescribed if the condition becomes long-term.
-Home oxygen therapy may be needed if blood oxygen levels are low.
+Home oxygen therapy may be needed if blood oxygen level is low.

 Symptoms usually improve after stopping exposure to the dust.
 Continued exposure can lead to reduced lung function.
-In the U.S., worker's compensation may be available to people with byssinosis.
+In the United States, worker's compensation may be available to people with byssinosis.